TonnyL/Awesome_APIs/README.md

 ### Cloud Storage
 + [Amazon Cloud Drive](https://developer.amazon.com/amazon-drive) - With the Amazon Cloud Drive's updated RESTful API and SDKs for Android and iOS, Amazon Drive is moving to an invite-only developer offering to ensure they can provide a consistently viable cloud drive service available for supported use-cases.
 + [Box](https://developer.box.com/) - Search, metadata, granular permission models, enterprise-grade security, retention policies, preview capabilities for 120 file types.
 + [Digital Ocean](https://developers.digitalocean.com/) - Deploy an SSD cloud server in 55 seconds.
-Introducing Metadata: Easily Automate The Provisioning Of Your Droplets!
 + [Document Cloud](http://www.documentcloud.org/help/api) - DocumentCloud runs every document you upload through OpenCalais,giving you access to extensive information about the people, places and organizations mentioned in each.
 + [Dropbox](https://www.dropbox.com/developers) - A powerful API for apps that work with files.
 + [Google Drive](https://developers.google.com/drive/)- Google Drive APIs allow you to read, write, and sync files stored in Google Drive from your mobile and web apps.
 + [OneDrive](https://dev.onedrive.com/) - Access to OneDrive files.
 + [QNAP](https://www.qnap.com/event/dev/useng/p_about.php) - With QNAP Development Toolkit (API & SDK), developers can design applications that can run on a client’s device (such as a smart phone or PC) and remotely manage and access files and documents stored on the NAS.
-+ [Verizon Cloud](http://www.verizonenterprise.com/cloud/documentation/StorageAPIReference.htm) - Upload, retrieve, and manage large amounts of data ,access data through an API call, view prepackaged reports, rely on Verizon security to keep data safe and accessible at all times.
++ [Verizon Cloud](http://www.verizonenterprise.com/cloud/documentation/StorageAPIReference.htm) - Upload, retrieve, and manage large amounts of data, access data through an API call, view prepackaged reports, rely on Verizon security to keep data safe and accessible at all times.

 ### Delivery-Tracking
 + [AfterShip](https://docs.aftership.com/api/) - Supports shipment tracking and notifications for over 200 couriers.